A Poem a Day

 A Poem a Day (Korean: 시를 잊은 그대에게) is a 2018 medical South Korean television series starring Lee Yu-bi, Lee Joon-hyuk and Jang Dong-yoon.
-It aired on tvN's Mondays and Tuesdays at 21:30 KST time slot from March 26 to May 15, 2018.
+It aired on tvN from March 26 to May 15, 2018, every Monday and Tuesday at 21:30 KST.

 Synopsis

-The story of lives of people who work at the hospital like physical therapists, rehabilitation therapists, radiographers, nurses, medical trainees and more.
+The story of the lives of people who work at the hospital like physical therapists, rehabilitation therapists, radiographers, nurses, medical trainees and more.